Skip to navigation Skip to content

 Growth hormone deficiency - paediatric patients Program in Pharmaceutical Benefits Scheme (PBS) 012-63030010

-This document outlines details about PBS-subsidised somatrogon and somatropin under the section 100 Growth Hormone (GH) Program for paediatric patients with severe growth hormone deficiency.
+This document outlines details of PBS-subsidised somapacitan, somatrogon and somatropin under the section 100 Growth Hormone (GH) Program for paediatric patients with severe GH deficiency.

 Growth Hormone (GH) Program (paediatric use) and listing dates

-The administration of the GH Program transferred from the Department of Health and Aged Care to Services Australia (the agency) on 1 September 2015 as a prescription based program.
+The administration of the GH Program transferred from the Department of Health, Disability and Ageing to Services Australia on 1 September 2015 as a prescription based program.
 PBS-subsidised GH remains as a special arrangement under Section 100 of the National Health Act 1953.

 Listing dates: